 Proposals that are submitted late or fail to meet the minimum administrative requirements may be returned to the proposer without further review.
-NSPIRES automatically identifies any late proposals.
+NSPIRES automatically identifies any proposals that are submitted after the due date and time.

 NASA's initial review of each proposal determines if it meets the minimum administrative requirements listed in the NOFO.
 These requirements usually include, but are not limited to, the following factors: